Fascinating local facts

 Join us for our monthly Street Carnivals (last Saturday of each month except December) that breathe life and colour into our streets.
 Our cafés are home to award winning baristas who do battle for best coffee accolades.

 Our nightlife is diverse enough to deliver a wide range of nocturnal activities!
-You can warm up by the fire with a local ale at a town centre pub, or party with dance-floor bangers at newly renovated club ATIK.
+You can warm up by the fire with a local ale at a city centre pub, or party with dance-floor bangers at newly renovated club ATIK.
 Maybe a perfectly shaken Espresso Martini at a cocktail bar is more you, or if live music and culture is your thing, try a visit to UnDegUn, our Community Art Space.